 A deposit may be required before any work commences and invoices will be issued in stages during the production process.
 In some cases full payment may be required up front.
-Failure to make payment on time may result in delays to your project.
+Failure to make payment on time could result in delays to your project.

 Invoices are required to be paid within 7 days of issue.
 Late fees may apply.
 If you can’t meet this deadline due to your company’s finance procedures please make us aware at the time of order.

 Invoices can be paid by debit card, credit card or bank transfer.
 Payment details are provided with each invoice.

 Upon payment of the project’s final invoice, any transferable ownership rights for all copies of the finished production are passed to you; the client as listed on the invoice.

 Once your project is finished we will provide you with a copy of the finished production as a digital download through a hosting provider of our choice.
 Unless otherwise stated you will have 30 days of access in order to do this.
 Downloads must be completed during this period.
 While we make every effort to retain a copy of the finished production we cannot guarantee that we will retain it indefinitely.

 If you would like a copy of any raw production data, such as the original footage, we are happy to oblige on the condition that you supply a compatible storage device with enough capacity to hold the data.
 You will also need to cover any delivery costs involved in returning the device to you.
 We may also need to charge for the time needed to archive/unarchive and transfer your project.
 Requests for a copy must be made before your production is completed as we cannot guarantee that your production data will be stored indefinitely.